 There is a cocktail revolution or, more accurately, a cocktail renaissance going on in this country that is to everyone’s benefit.
 People are rediscovering the roots of American cocktails.
 Many of the original bartending manuals are being reprinted or are available online including the first known bartending book to be published, How to Mix Drinks, or the Bon Vivant’s Companion by Jerry Thomas printed in 1862.
 You will notice that I gravitate to cocktails created during Prohibition or before.
-I find the act of being able to drink a little history intriguing, and I find the whole period from the American Civil War through the early 1930s captivating.
+I find the act of being able to drink a little history intriguing.
+You will also find several original cocktails not found anywhere else.

 By all means, have a drink!